All About Carpal Tunnel Syndrome: Symptoms, Causes & Treatment

 • Corticosteroids or lidocaine

-If nonsurgical treatments do not fix your carpal tunnel symptoms or if your condition is too severe for nonsurgical intervention, you may require a carpal tunnel release surgery.
+If nonsurgical treatments do not resolve your symptoms or if your condition is too severe for nonsurgical intervention, you may require a carpal tunnel release surgery.
 There are two different types of carpal tunnel surgery: open release surgery and endoscopic surgery.

 Open Release Carpal Tunnel Surgery